Lead-Safe Wisconsin: Lead Supervisor Study Guide

 Determine the type of project

-- DHS provides guidelines about working with lead-based paint hazards, as well as certification, accreditation, and enforcement, in Wis.
-Admin.
-Code ch.
-DHS 163.
+- DHS provides guidelines about working with lead-based paint hazards, as well as certification, accreditation, and enforcement, in DHS 163 (PDF).

-- Read about the requirements for a written contract before beginning work.
-The exact rule is DHS 163.13(5).
-In the rule, read (5)a to (5)e.
+- Read about the requirements for a written contract before beginning work in DHS 163 (PDF).

 DHS certification and notifications

-- Learn about how an individual becomes certified to perform lead renovation, lead hazard reduction, or lead investigation activities.
+- Learn about how an individual becomes certified to perform lead renovation, lead hazard reduction, or lead investigation activities in DHS 163.

-- Go to the DHS certification training webpage to learn how to apply for certification for an individual and company.
-On this same page, review a table with the Certification Requirements for Lead Disciplines, P-00848 (PDF), including for a lead abatement supervisor.
+- Go to the DHS certification training webpage to learn how to apply for certification for an individual and company on DHS's certification training page.
+Review the table with the Certification Requirements for Lead Disciplines, P-00848 (PDF), including for a lead abatement supervisor.

 Paperwork

-- Chapter 8 of the HUD Guidelines (PDF) includes information about resident protection and worksite preparation.
+- Chapter 8 (PDF) includes information about resident protection and worksite preparation.
 Go to D. Written Occupant Protection Plan (OPP) for Abatement Projects to learn more about its purpose, what to include, and general requirements.

 - In DHS's forms library, you can find an Occupant Protection Plan Checklist for Lead Abatement Activities, F-00201 which is required to complete and post outside the abatement work area.
 Review the form to learn more about the O.P.P. requirements.